Play with the Laws of Motion!

 In a life-sized marble run where balls cascade down ramps, roll along tracks, travel through tubes and launch overhead, children will think like Newton.
 Explore physical science and discover the fundamentals of forces and motion - through play.
 Kinetics!, our innovative science and engineering exhibit, will thrill guests of all ages as they learn firsthand that for every action there is an equal and opposite reaction.

-The exhibits team worked really really hard on our newest exhibit.
+The exhibits team worked really, really hard on this exhibit.
 It took 1 1/2 years to design, prototype and build.
 Check out the behind-the-scenes with a few prototyping videos from the workshop.

 Track to the Hopper

 Educational Concepts and Skill Development

 This Playscape is carefully designed to support the development of these important early learning principles:

 - Science Content Knowledge: Explore forces and motion, momentum, gravity, speed and direction